DoTheEvo/Traefik-simplest-step-by-step/README.md

     *extra info2:*</br>
-    What you can also see in tutorials is no mention of traefik.yml(traefik.toml) and stuff is just passed from docker-compose file using docker's command or labels.</br>
+    What you can also see in tutorials is no mention of traefik.yml(traefik.toml) and stuff is just passed from docker-compose file using docker's commands or labels.</br>
     like this: `command: --api.insecure=true --providers.docker`</br>
-    But that way compose files look much more messy and you can't do everything from there.
+    But that way compose files look much more messy and you still can't do everything from there, so you still sometimes need that traefik.yml.
-    So nicely structured yml file can be easier to digest.</br>
+    So for now nicely structured yml file can be easier to digest.</br>

 - **add labels to containers** that you want traefik to route.</br>
 Here are examples of whoami, nginx, apache, portainer.</br>